Skip to main content

 Pull bounded history

-Use the relevant REST history route and log meta.request_id for every job.
+Use the relevant REST history route and log meta.request_id when the route exposes it.

 3